 public abstract Task<ListMultipartUploadsResponse> ListMultipartUploadsAsync( String bucketName, String prefix, CancellationToken cancellationToken )

 The name of the bucket to which the multipart upload was initiated.
 Directory buckets - When you use this operation with a directory bucket, you must use virtual-hosted-style requests in the format Bucket-name---s3express-zone-id---region-code.amazonaws.com.rproxy.goskope.com.
 Path-style requests are not supported.
 Directory bucket names must be unique in the chosen Zone (Availability Zone or Local Zone).
-Bucket names must follow the format bucket-base-name--zone-id--x-s3 (for example, DOC-EXAMPLE-BUCKET--usw2-az1--x-s3).
+Bucket names must follow the format bucket-base-name--zone-id--x-s3 (for example, amzn-s3-demo-bucket--usw2-az1--x-s3).
 For information about bucket naming restrictions, see Directory bucket naming rules in the Amazon S3 User Guide.
-Access points - When you use this action with an access point, you must provide the alias of the access point in place of the bucket name or specify the access point ARN.
+Access points - When you use this action with an access point for general purpose buckets, you must provide the alias of the access point in place of the bucket name or specify the access point ARN.
+When you use this action with an access point for directory buckets, you must provide the access point name in place of the bucket name.
 When using the access point ARN, you must direct requests to the access point hostname.
 The access point hostname takes the form AccessPointName-AccountId---s3-accesspoint---Region.amazonaws.com.rproxy.goskope.com.
 When using this action with an access point through the Amazon Web Services SDKs, you provide the access point ARN in place of the bucket name.
 For more information about access point ARNs, see Using access points in the Amazon S3 User Guide.
-Access points and Object Lambda access points are not supported by directory buckets.
-S3 on Outposts - When you use this action with Amazon S3 on Outposts, you must direct requests to the S3 on Outposts hostname.
+Object Lambda access points are not supported by directory buckets.
+S3 on Outposts - When you use this action with S3 on Outposts, you must direct requests to the S3 on Outposts hostname.
 The S3 on Outposts hostname takes the form AccessPointName-AccountId---outpostID---s3-outposts---Region.amazonaws.com.rproxy.goskope.com.
-When you use this action with S3 on Outposts through the Amazon Web Services SDKs, you provide the Outposts access point ARN in place of the bucket name.
-For more information about S3 on Outposts ARNs, see What is S3 on Outposts? in the Amazon S3 User Guide.
+When you use this action with S3 on Outposts, the destination bucket must be the Outposts access point ARN or the access point alias.
+For more information about S3 on Outposts, see What is S3 on Outposts? in the Amazon S3 User Guide.

 Lists in-progress uploads only for those keys that begin with the specified prefix.
 You can use prefixes to separate a bucket into different grouping of keys.
 (You can think of using prefix to make groups in the same way that you'd use a folder in a file system.)
 Directory buckets - For directory buckets, only prefixes that end in a delimiter (/) are supported.